 Some of the most common side effects associated with THC-O include:

-The hemp market is still facing inconsistent regulation across many states, and there are many products on the market that aren’t necessarily made according to the highest industry standards.
+The hemp market is still facing inconsistent regulation across many states, and many products on the market aren’t necessarily made according to the highest industry standards.
 For instance, many products may contain pesticides, mold, or other contaminants that can naturally make their way into the product during manufacturing.